The Ancient Greek Goddesses make such good archetypal figures because of their exaggerated personalities.

 Despite these super powers and their immortality they are still plagued by the destructive force of negative emotions.

-One figure that illustrates this is the Greek Goddess of love and beauty, Aphrodite, who despite her legendary beauty and seductiveness, still suffered from insecurity and jealousy.
+One figure that illustrates this is the Goddess of love and beauty, Aphrodite, who despite her legendary beauty and seductiveness, still suffered from insecurity and jealousy.

 Each Greek Deity is also considered to have a specific area of influence and expertise.
 Hestia for example ruled over domestic life and the hearth.
 She can be called upon to bring peace, harmony and happiness to the family home.